 This messy updo also creates the illusion of a pixie cut.
 It'll work best on those who have a one-length haircut.
 First, create a deep side part and use a flat iron to straighten your hair.
 Then, add a bit of messy texture by using Moroccanoil's Dry Texture Spray ($28).
 Gather your length into a low, messy off-center bun to complete the look.

-McLaren also walked us through this sleek bun with laid edges.
-Create a strong side part and slick the hair using a fine-tooth comb and R + Co's MOTORCYCLE Flexible Gel ($28) into the nape and then secure with an elastic band.
+McLaren also walked us through this sleek bun with laid edges as seen on Yara Shahidi.
+Create a strong side part and slick the hair using a fine-tooth comb and R+Co's MOTORCYCLE Flexible Gel ($28) into the nape and then secure with an elastic band.
 "Either a small chignon or a braid will keep this look very clean.
 Then for a little drama, use a tail comb to create the kiss curls, or if you have longer hair in the front and sides, you can do a pin curl or a wave," McLaren says.

 It's safe to say Kate Hudson can pull off any haircut, with this short haircut for thick hair being no exception.
 Roughly blow dry your hair straight, then use Ouai's Matte Pomade ($24) to bring the sides and top of the hair backward.
 Feel free to tease some of the underneath layers of the top of your hair for added volume.